Cube

 The film is really confusing.
 Five or six people suddenly wake up and find that they are incarcerated in a cube.
 The cube consists of white colored rooms of different sizes, which are connected by small windows that they have to climb through.
 In every room, there is a trap where something bad happens to one of them, if they do not solve the riddle or the code of the room.

 I remember a scene where you see the woman from behind or from the side.
 They discuss who will be the first to enter a room.
-One guy is going in and they help him up through a window.
-I think they are all wearing pyjamas, because they were sleeping when they were taken into the cube.
-I think the woman starts crying and desperately walks around the room while she says ”Oh god oh god!”
+One guy is going in, and they help him up through a window.
+I think they are all wearing pajamas, because they were sleeping when they were taken into the cube.
+I think the woman starts crying and desperately walks around the room while she says “Oh god, oh god!”

 Statements on violence